Skip to Content

 1. In a large bowl, mix together the cream cheese, Biscoff spread and icing sugar until smooth.

 2. Add the cream to the bowl and whisk using an electric whisk or stand mixer.
-Keep whisking until the mixture thickens and can hold firm(ish) peaks on its own.
+Keep whisking until the mixture thickens and can hold shape on its own.

-3. Pour the filling on top of the biscuit base, smooth it out evenly and return to the fridge for 12 hours.
+3. Pour the filling on top of the biscuit base, smooth it out evenly and let it set in the fridge for 12 hours.

 To top:

-1. After the 12 hours have passed, remove the cheesecake from the fridge and gently release the springform.
+1. Once set, remove the cheesecake from the fridge and release the springform.

 2. Gently melt the Biscoff spread in a saucepan until runny.
 Drizzle it over the cheesecake.

-3. Sprinkle over the Biscoff crumbs and cut into slices.
+3. Sprinkle over the Biscoff crumbs then cut into slices and enjoy.

 Recipe Video